MoiCoquille/Indalit-Website2/content/blog/aws-ec2-instances-metadata.md

 alt = "Text"
 author = "Veronique Robitaille" dyn_more = """
-For more information on AWS EC2 Instances see: <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html" target="_blank">Amazon EC2 Instance Metadata</a>.
+For more information on <i>AWS EC2 Instances</i> see: <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html" target="_blank">Amazon EC2 Instance Metadata</a>.
 """
 +++
-Did you know that viewing the following link on an AWS EC2 instance will give you the metadata of your instance?
+Did you know that viewing the following link on an <i>AWS EC2 Instance</i> will give you the metadata of your instance?

 ```
 http://169.254.169.254/latest/meta-data/